 Learn more about Huntington County by contacting Mark Wickersham, executive director of Huntington County Economic Development.Email Huntington County

-Huntington County, located in the heart of Northeast Indiana, is easily accessible on U.S. 24, minutes from I-69, which connects to Fort Wayne, Indiana’s second-largest city.
+Huntington County, located southwest of Fort Wayne on I-69 and the 4-lane U.S. 24 corridor, is in the heart of Northeast Indiana.
 Cities and towns in Huntington County include Huntington, Roanoke, Warren and Markle.
 Huntington County has a diverse economy in manufacturing and agriculture with access to interstate development sites on I-69.
-Major employers in Huntington County include Bendix Commercial Vehicle Systems, Our Sunday Visitor, Novae Corp., Onward Manufacturing Company, and more.
+Major employers in Huntington County include Bendix Commercial Vehicle Systems, Our Sunday Visitor, Novae Corp., Onward Manufacturing Company and more.
 Beyond the distinct target industries, Huntington County is home to the City of Huntington and five charming towns surrounding it.